astroumd/lmtoy/INSTALL.md

 could not be executed.
 Made no sense, since it's in my path, and /usr/bin/env python  even pointed to the venv.
 I gave up, I bypass venv and install directly.
 This is a bit easier in a locally grown anaconda3.
 YMMV.

+## DeadSnakes

+On ubuntu the following method allows you to upgrade the system version of python:

+     sudo add-apt-repository ppa:deadsnakes/ppa
+     sudo apt update
+	 sudo apt install python3.9

 ### Updates

 Since we run from a set of github repos, each with their own update procedures, here some reminders.